JamieBort/Personal-Dashboard/administrative/README.md

   - To-Do items that need to be addressed.

+- ./CODE_OF_CONDUCT.md

+- ./CONTRIBUTING.md

-- .gitignore
+- ./.gitignore

   - Specifies intentionally untracked files.
 See https://git-scm.com/docs/gitignore

-- LICENSE.txt
+- ./LICENSE.txt

   - The license for this repo.

   - The text can be found [here](../LICENSE.txt).

-- README.md
+- ./README.md

   - This readme file for the repo.